The Concept for Artistic Expression

 In 1978, together with Petar Hadji Boshkov, Tomo Šijak, Marko Pogačnik, and the Šempas Company, he represented SFR Yugoslavia at the Biennale in Venice.
 In addition to painting, since 1973 Perchinkov has been actively researching the field of graphics, and his graphic maps are distinguished by sophisticated, complex, and conceptually thought-out content.

 Since 1980, he has been realizing his ideas as three-dimensional art objects.
 In his works, Dushan Perchinkov carefully and in an original way observes the environment (the landscape, urban areas), creating soft surrealistic representations with simple signs and shapes, towards the end of the sixties he oriented towards abstract strictly geometric compositions with a pastel color, with a recognizable author’s expression of fine art.
 Perchinkov’s works are included in the collections of numerous museums and galleries in the country and abroad.

-He is the winner of several awards and recognitions, including the “11 October” award for painting in 1969.
+He is a winner of several awards and recognitions, including the “11 October” Award for painting in 1969.

 The lecture is part of the Interdisciplinary Program of MSU-Skopje under the title “Dis/order In The World of Art”, which is realized within the framework of the Annual Program financially supported by the Ministry of Culture of the Republic of North Macedonia.

 Adam Nocek: On the Planetary Architectures of Urban Agro-ecosystems